 - a sudden fever, especially if it’s 101˚F (38˚C) or higher

-- sore throat (red throat with white patches)
+- a sore, red throat with white patches

 - swollen lymph nodes in the neck